avsoto/avsoto/README.md

 ### 🌟 Highlights

-- 🔭 I’m currently working on an Angular project to deepen my knowledge of the Angular framework while continuing to enhance my Java skills.
-I'm complementing this practical experience by taking courses on Udemy, focusing on both Angular and Java development.
+- 🔭 I’m currently working on an **Angular project** to deepen my knowledge of the **Angular framework** while continuing to enhance my **Java** skills.
+I'm complementing this practical experience by taking courses on **Udemy**, focusing on both Angular and Java development.
 - 🤝 I’m looking to collaborate on BackEnd Development projects, where I can contribute my expertise in backend technologies.

 ### 📚 Education